2017 Affordable Care Act replacement proposals: Plans

 Several media outlets have reported widespread opposition in Congress and the American public against repealing the Affordable Care Act without replacing it.
 Barack Obama has stated that "The Republicans will own the problems with the health care system if they choose to repeal something that is providing health insurance to a lot of people".

 Early proposals

 The proposed CARE Act reverts many of the benefits of the Affordable Care Act.

-Senator Rand Paul has said he plans to introduce a replacement plan during the week of January 9, 2017.
-One key provision in his coming plan is to offer cheaper, less robust insurance plans for people.
+Senator Rand Paul had said he planned to introduce a replacement plan during the week of January 9, 2017.
+One key provision in his plan was to offer cheaper, less robust insurance plans for people.

 Senators Susan Collins (Maine) and Bill Cassidy (La.) introduced their plan, the Patient Freedom Act of 2017, on January 23, 2017, which would offer states the option to retain the Affordable Care Act, if they chose, or receive a block grant to be used on an alternative plan they prefer.